 Reduce your charging costs and bring net carbon emissions near zero by installing photovoltaic solar panels (PV) with your EV charging equipment.
 If you consider that the average EV gets close to 3 miles to the kilowatt hour and the average Vermonter will drive it a little over 12,000 miles a year, most people will need to install around a 4kW system to cancel out the electricity demands of their vehicle.
 You can check the suitability of your property for a solar installation with the Vermont Energy Atlas.

 A number of tax incentives and rebates are available at the state and federal level that can bring the cost of PV installations down considerably.
-If the upfront cost of installing solar is more than you are able to put down, solar financing and leasing programs are great options for bringing your emissions down and guaranteeing your electricity prices stay constant in the future.
+If the upfront cost of installing solar is more than you are able to put down, solar financing and leasing programs are great options for bringing your emissions down and setting up stable electricity costs for the future.

 In many cases, the monthly payment amount for financing new solar PV is around the same amount you would have paid your electric utility for the same energy needs.
 Learn more at Renewable Energy Vermont's solar PV resource page.

 Want More Information?